-While the ability to edit your business profile information from search has existed for some time, you can now also modify details like your address and hours, respond to Google reviews, and resolve other issues directly on the Maps or search apps.
+While the ability to edit your business profile information from search has existed for some time, you can now also modify details like your address and hours, respond to Google reviews (as well as report fake ones), and resolve other issues directly on the Maps or search apps.

 Some other new features include:

 - The ability to create and verify your Google Business Profile directly in Google search and Google Maps

 - The launch of call history in the US and Canada